-Using this feature you can create a one or more authoring site collection for create and store content and create one or more publishing site collection to design and show the content from authoring site collection using catalog connection by the help of sharepoint search.
+Using this feature you can create a one or more authoring site collection for creating and store content and create one or more publishing site collection to design and show the content from authoring site collection using catalog connection by the help of SharePoint search.

 – Search service crawl the content from authoring site collection and build the index

 – User add a content search webpart to query the content from search in publishing site collections